realworld666/server-template/README.md

 # swagger-backend-api-sample

-This is a sample project to use as a base for a REST Api.
-The project uses two core packages to facilitate this; `tsoa` and `tsyringe`
+This is a sample project from 2022 that could be used as a base for a monolith REST Api.
+Much of the functionality implemented in this project has since been provided in a JavaScript framework, Nest.js, but it serves an example of how I would have implemented a monolith 3 years ago.
+The project uses two core packages; `tsoa` and `tsyringe`, which are described below.

 # requirements
 * `node 16.18`